What is a POS Cash Register System?

 1. POS Systems Process Sales More Quickly and Accurately Than Old Registers

 There’s nothing the twenty-first century shopper hates more than waiting to pay.
 Fortunately, POS systems process sales with greater speed and accuracy than those clunky old cash registers.
-With a POS system with scanner, the merchant doesn’t even need a price tag.
+With a POS cash register system with a scanner, the merchant doesn’t even need a price tag.
 They just hold the scanner up to the barcode or QR code on the product and the price pops up on the system complete with sales tax.
 If you have a large store or sell remotely, you can use a mobile scanner to process the sale wherever the customer happens to be standing.

 2. It’s Easier to Track Inventory with a POS System

 The old way of inventory management is time consuming and costly, in terms of the amount of missed sales from not having things in stock.
 Thanks to POS systems, inventory management is now simple and effective.
-These days, even the most basic POS systems have built-in inventory tracking and analytics.
+These days, even the most basic POS cash register systems have built-in inventory tracking and analytics.
 When the POS system processes a sale, it automatically marks that product as sold.
 When stock is low, the merchant receives an alert to put more of that product in store.

 3. POS Cash Registers Keep Records of All Transactions